Suburban town center on the northern banks of Lake Mendota

 Established ranch-style homes and newly built Craftsmans

 Spanning from the northern shores of Lake Mendota into the farmlands of southern Wisconsin, housing ranges across Waunakee.
-There are a variety of new and established homes throughout the community, from brick ranch-style homes to two-story Craftsman; some builds are recently finished, whereas others date back to the early 1900s and have a historic charm.
-The area has been seeing growth in newer subdivisions that feature spacious homes on well-groomed, tidy lots.
+There are a variety of new and established homes throughout the neighborhood, from brick ranch-style homes to two-story Craftsman; some builds are recently finished, whereas others date back to the early 1900s and have a historic charm.
+This neighborhood has been seeing growth in newer subdivisions that feature spacious homes on well-groomed, tidy lots.
 Some are even located near the banks of Lake Mendota, including lots where homebuyers can design their dream home and waterfront properties that are priced at a premium.
 These luxury homes can sell for upwards of $1 million, though the median for the area is closer to $605,000, with very few houses listing below $300,000.

 Two-story modern traditional homes are common in the developments of Waunakee.